CommunityToolkit/Maui.NativeLibraryInterop/README.md

 The idea is to create your own abstraction or 'wrapper' API to the native SDK's you're interested in calling from .NET.
 The native 'wrapper' library/framework projects get created in Android Studio and/or Xcode using Java/Kotlin and/or Objective-C/Swift.
 The implementation of this wrapper API would typically follow the SDK documentation which is likely easier to follow and apply when using the same language as the documentation.
 It may even be possible to copy and paste code from the vendor documentation directly.

-A key benefits of the pattern is based on the premise that **.NET Android and iOS binding tools work great with simple API surfaces**.
+A key benefit of slim bindings is based on the premise that **.NET Android and iOS binding tools work great with simple API surfaces**.
 Assuming the wrapper contains only primitive types which .NET already knows about and has bindings for, the existing binding tools are able to more reliably generate working binding definitions without the amount of manual intervention often required for traditional bindings.

 While the initial setup may take some time, it's possible to script the building and preparation of the native components (and binding definitions) to reduce the overhead of future updates.
-For example, updating the underlying SDKs may need only involve updating the version and rebuilding.
+For example, updating the underlying SDKs may only involve updating the version and rebuilding.
 If there's breaking changes to the API surfaces being used, or to how SDKs work in general, then native code may need changing.
 However, there's a greater chance that the wrapper API surface (and the usage in the .NET app) can remain unchanged compared to traditional bindings.
+The hardest part of creating a slim binding is setting up the native projects, getting the correct native dependencies referenced in those projects, and then referencing the output of those native projects from a .NET Binding library project and .NET MAUI app.
+This repository helps you get jumpstarted to building from and customizing slim bindings for your own app's needs.

 ### Resources